theollyr/step-slack/README.md

 - `notify_on` (optional) If set to `failed`, it will only notify on failed builds or deploys.
 - `branch` (optional) If set, it will only notify on the given branch
+- `target` (optional) If set, during deploy it will only notify if deploy targets match

 # Example